tlauffs/calvin-deep-latent-particles-pytorch/README.md

 Checkpoint path needs to be adjusted in the file

 ## Keypoint Tracking
-the `eval_tracking.ipynb` notebook guides you through the use of the keypoint tracking method:
+the `eval_tracking.ipynb` notebook guides you through the use of the keypoint tracking method.

 ## Results
 Images/videos of results are found in `/results`